[REVISED BY BOARD MARCH 13, 2019]

 A search for financing from League or non-League sources is encouraged, although a plan to do so must be approved by the Board.

-XII.
+XIII.
 MEMORIAL FUND

 The LWVDC endeavors to treat the Memorial Fund as an endowment.
 Withdrawals from the Fund’s income should be no more than 4.5% annually, in order to maintain the corpus of the Fund.
 Bequests and donations made in memory of a League member should be consolidated on an annual basis and deposited into the Memorial Fund.

-XIII.
+XIV.
 USE OF VARIOUS COMMUNICATION VEHICLES

 The purpose of this policy is to develop stated policies and procedures for communicating effectively with League members, using the three methods most commonly employed: action alerts, updates, and general information vehicles used regularly.